Billotais/TDDE09_project/README.md

 `$ python3 evaluate_system.py --train ../UD_Swedish-Talbanken/sv-ud-train.conllu ../UD_Swedish-Talbanken/sv-ud-dev.conllu`
 <br>for the Swedish dataset and<br>
 `$ python3 evaluate_system.py --train ../UD_French-GSD/fr-ud-train.conllu ../UD_French-GSD/fr-ud-dev.conllu`
+<br>for the French dataset.<br>
+`$ python evaluate_system.py --train ../UD_German-GSD/de-ud-train.conllu ../UD_German-GSD/de-ud-dev.conllu`
-<br>for the French dataset.
-The function loads the training data, trains the tagger,
+<br>for the German dataset.

-trains the parser based on the trained tagger and finally evaluates the system on the test dataset.
-In the following the results for the English and the Swedish treebank can be found:<br>
+The function loads the training data, trains the tagger, trains the parser based on the trained tagger and finally evaluates the system on the test dataset.

 ### Save and load models
 To train and save a model
 `$ python evaluate_system.py --train ../UD_English-EWT/en-ud-train.conllu ../UD_English-EWT/en-ud-dev.conllu --save english.trained`
 To load a trained mode
 `$ python evaluate_system.py ../UD_English-EWT/en-ud-dev.conllu --load english.trained`

+In the following the results for the English and the Swedish treebank can be found:<br>

 English Treebank: